jvanmourik/NameplateScaling/README.md

 Ensures the nameplate intersection is calculated from the camera to the entity instead of from the player, making occlusion more accurate.

 `/console nameplateIntersectUseCamera 0` → `/console nameplateIntersectUseCamera 1`

-#### Smooth Fade-In

-Nameplates no longer pop in instantly, they fade in smoothly when appearing.

-`/console nameplateFadeIn 0` → `/console nameplateFadeIn 1`